anenbergb/LLM-from-scratch/PARALLELISM.md

 - Supports multiple backends for different hardware: gloo (CPU), nccl (GPU)
 - Also supports higher-level algorithms (e.g., FullyShardedDataParallel)
 ## Part 2: Parallel LLM Training Forms

+**Quick Overview**
+- **data parallelism**: Cut up along the batch dimension
+- **tensor/expert parallelism**: Cut up along the width dimension
+- **pipeline parallelism**: Cut up along the depth dimension
+- **sequence parallelism**: Cut up along the length
+- Can re-compute or store in memory or store in another GPUs memory and communicate
+- Hardware is getting faster, but will always want bigger models, so will have this hierarchical structure

 ### Data parallelism
 Sharding strategy: each rank gets a slice of the data